Evidence for Policy: A Fellowship for Local Government Staff

 What Does Success Mean?

-We expect that the Fellowship will help accelerate the solutions-finding capacity in local government, both by aligning research and resources with local government needs, and by enabling government staff to lead in the design, testing, and implementation of approaches to challenging social problems.
+We expect that the Fellowship will help support the use of evidence in local government, both by aligning research and resources with local government needs, and by enabling government staff to lead in the design, testing, and implementation of approaches to challenging social problems.
 We anticipate that Fellows will apply the skills learned during the award period to other policy challenges they may face.
-Finally, in the most successful cases, we will see local governments moving the needle to advance economic opportunity or social mobility in their communities.
+Finally, in the most successful cases, we expect to see local governments moving the needle to advance economic opportunity or social mobility.

 Why Local Government?